Fluci/GooBalls/README.md

 ## Build instructions

-As for each cmake project, create a `build` folder and run `cmake ..`.
+As for each cmake project, create a `build` folder (preferably in the project root, otherwise the default paths won't work) and run `cmake ..`.
 Then call `make` and wait until it compiled.

 ### Building tools